Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Reclaiming Power:
-- The chapter begins with Cersei Lannister, having regained some measure of power, consolidating her control over King's Landing.
+- Continue with Cersei Lannister, having regained some measure of power, consolidating her control over King's Landing.
 - She strategically forms alliances with influential lords and manipulates the court to maintain her position of authority.
 - Cersei employs her cunning and political prowess to ensure loyalty from key figures and secure their support.
 2. Internal and External Threats: